Katrina’s words. Katrina swords.

 I moved from Brighton to Cornwall in 2013 and continued to perform regularly – including at Port Eliot and the Penzance and St Ives Literature Festivals.
 I set up a monthly writers’ event and community (Sunday Speakeasy in Penzance).

 Now I’m back on the South Coast, following a stint in Hatfield and Camden.
 I’m enjoying re-connecting with the writing community in Brighton.
-I’ve just written, directed and performed a solo show, “Individual Medley“, which debuted at Brighton Fringe to sold out audiences.
-It was nominated for the Pebble Trust Award and I plan to tour it in the coming months.
+In 2017 I wrote, directed and performed a solo show, “Individual Medley“, which debuted at Brighton Fringe to sold out audiences.
+It was nominated for the Pebble Trust Award and has since toured to other venues, with a two week run coming up at Edinburgh Fringe Festival in August 2018.

 “It’s exciting to watch someone whose poetry has such muscle power and who can communicate a strong personal presence.
 A poet no one is going to mess with, in other words”